Australia Study Abroad Program at University of Melbourne

 Residential colleges feature an active and welcoming student community of primarily Australian students, as well as a mix of international students.
 Please visit this site or the college websites listed below for further information regarding living in a college.
 Note that if you wish to apply to a residential college, IFSA-Butler will make the application for you on your behalf.

-All of the colleges are within a five- to 15-minute walk to the university.
+The college is within a five- to 15-minute walk to the university.
 There is a very strong student community and support at each of the colleges, and they are an ideal option for students wanting to live on campus and be involved in an active student life.

 If you prefer to live in a residential college, please select that option on your housing preference form and be aware that there will be a minimum $5,500 supplemental bill per semester for the additional cost of the housing services and meals.
 If your home college pays the housing fee on your behalf, this additional fee for residential colleges may be your responsibility.
 Be sure to verify which housing costs your home college is willing to cover.
 There will also be additional application materials required, which your program advisor will provide.